qiuxin/terraform-provider-tencentcloud/robertqiu/anti-ddos-terraform-blog-english.md

 <br>

 ### 4.3 Test
-You can log in and access the virtual machine through the IP address provided by Anti DDoS product.
+You can log in and access the virtual machine through IP address provided by Anti DDoS product.
 Access the virtual machine through the combination of "ssh command + Anti DDoS IP".
 ```
 ssh root@${Anti DDoS IP} -p ${port}
 ```